 What is Wacatac?

-Wacatac (also known as Trojan:Win32/Wacatac ) is a trojan-type infection that stealthily infiltrates computers and performs a variety of malicious actions.
-Cyber criminals typically proliferate this malware by using email spam campaigns and fake software cracks.
+Wacatac (also known as Trojan:Win32/Wacatac) is a trojan-type infection that stealthily infiltrates computers and performs a number of malicious actions.
+Cyber criminals typically proliferate this malware using spam email campaigns and fake software 'cracks'.

-Trojans of this type can do a lot of damage.
-They may collect personal details (such as logins/passwords, banking information, and similar).
+These trojans can do extensive damage.
+They might collect personal details (such as logins/passwords, banking information, and similar).
 Developers (cyber criminals) aim to generate as much revenue as possible.
-For this reason, data tracking is very likely to lead to serious privacy issues and huge financial losses, because crooks can easily abuse hijacked accounts via online purchases, direct money transferring and so on so forth.
-On top of that, crooks may attempt to borrow money from victim's contacts in social networks, email, etc. Hence, aside from losing all of their savings, victims might also get into huge debts.
-Next goes infiltration of malware.
-Trojan-type viruses are very likely to cause so-called "chain infections".
-They infiltrate computers and inject them with additional malware (e.g., ransomware, cryptominers, etc.) Ransomware infections are designed to encrypt data and make ransom demands.
-Restoring files without ransomware's developers is most likely to be impossible.
-Hence, presence of such infections usually leads to permanent data losses.
-Cryptominers are designed to abuse infected machines to mine cryptocurrencies.
-This process requires a lot of system's resources, which means that computer components start generating excessive heat and may be permanently damaged.
+Therefore, data tracking can lead to serious privacy issues and significant financial loss, since criminals misuse hijacked accounts via online purchases, direct money transfers, and so on.
+In addition, they might attempt to borrow money from the victim's contacts in social networks, email accounts, etc. Therefore, as well as losing savings, victims might also accrue significant debt.
+Infiltration of malware is also an issue.
+Trojan-type viruses cause so-called "chain infections".
+They infiltrate computers and inject them with additional malware (e.g., ransomware, cryptominers, etc.).
+Ransomware infections are designed to encrypt data and make ransom demands.
+Restoring files without ransomware developers' involvement is mostly impossible.
+Therefore, the presence of these infections usually leads to permanent data loss.
+Cryptominers misuse infected machines to mine cryptocurrencies.
+This process requires many system resources.
+Thus, computer components start to generate excessive heat and could be permanently damaged.
 On rare occasions, trojans also proliferate browser hijackers and adware.
-These infections aren't very harmful, however, they can be very annoying, due to the fact that they cause various unwanted redirects and deliver various advertisements.
-Lastly, trojans might be used as remote access tools (RATs) that allow cyber criminals to remotely control hijacked machines.
-In summary, having trojan-type infections installed and running may eventually lead to serious privacy issues, huge financial/data losses, hardware damage, and a variety of other issues.
+These infections are not particularly harmful, however, they can be very annoying, since they cause unwanted redirects and deliver advertisements.
+Finally, trojans might be used as remote access tools (RATs), which allow cyber criminals to remotely control hijacked machines.
+In summary, having trojan-type infections installed and running can lead to serious privacy issues, significant financial/data loss, hardware damage, and various other issues.

 |Threat Type||Trojan, Password stealing virus, Banking malware, Spyware|